 - 1. The Board believes that the level of risk assumed in the Fund is a function, in large part, of the Fund's asset allocation.
 The proportion of assets allocated for equity investments is the most important determinant of volatility of future returns.
 As indicated by long-term historical data, the risk of equity ownership has been rewarded with a higher rate of return and is necessary in the current market environment to fully fund future liabilities. - 2.
 The Fund's investments shall be invested in a diversified portfolio composed of equity securities (both domestic and international), fixed income securities (both domestic and international), diversifying assets (such as real estate or alternative assets, as permitted by statute or ordinance) and cash equivalent securities, and as such, are intended to be more aggressive than fixed income only portfolios and less aggressive than equity only portfolios. - 3.
-Based on its determination of the appropriate risk posture for the Fund, and its long-term return expectations, the Board, with recommendations from the FIAC.
-Investment Consultant and Actuary, has established asset-mix guidelines for the Fund, based on market values.
+Based on its determination of the appropriate risk posture for the Fund, and its long-term return expectations, the Board, with recommendations from the FIAC, investment consultant and actuary, has established asset-mix guidelines for the Fund, based on market values.
 The asset allocation is a strategic asset allocation.
-The long term target allocation percentage and permitted range for each asset class shall be based upon the most recent asset-liability study performed by the Investment Consultant, generally ever 3-5 years, and as adopted by the Board.
+The long term target allocation percentage and permitted range for each asset class shall be based upon the most recent asset-liability study performed by the investment consultant, generally ever 3-5 years, and as adopted by the Board.
 Both the target allocations and permitted ranges should be adhered to under normal circumstances.
 However, because the target allocations and permitted ranges are long term in nature, periodically the asset mix may fall outside the target or range.
 Dollar-cost-averaging, portfolio transition or other cases where the Board determines deviation from the target or range is in the best interest of the Fund are permitted exceptions.
 This in no way should be considered tactical asset allocation or market timing and is not viewed as such by the Board. - 4.
-The Board, in conjunction with the FIAC, Investment Consultant and Actuary, is responsible for broad asset allocation decisions.
-A manager's cash holdings can disrupt this position and therefore under normal circumstances should be limited to ten percent (10%) of its portfolio market value. - 5.
+The Board, in conjunction with the FIAC, investment consultant and actuary, is responsible for broad asset allocation decisions.
+A manager's cash holdings can disrupt this position and therefore under normal circumstances should be limited to five percent (5%) of its portfolio market value. - 5.
 Until such time as the Board changes the broad asset class targets, a routine rebalancing of the various portfolios back within permitted allocation range shall be implemented as necessary.
 The first tool used to achieve this rebalancing shall be regular cash flows.
 After that, manager cash and portfolio liquidation shall be used.
-When market experience moves the portfolio allocation outside a range of +/-3 to 5% around the target allocation at month end, the Fund Administrator or investment staff in conjunction with the Investment Consultant will consider any necessary action to rebalance back toward the target allocation.
+When market experience moves the portfolio allocation outside a range of +/- 5% around the target allocation at month end, the Fund Administrator or investment staff in conjunction with the Investment Consultant will consider any necessary action to rebalance back toward the target allocation.
 Priority of rebalancing shall be asset class before style or individual manager.
 Managers considered by the Board to be underperforming their benchmarks, undergoing personnel or ownership change or for other reasons as determined by the Board, may be excluded from receiving additional assets in any rebalancing.

-B. Diversification.

-- 1. The investments of the Fund shall be diversified so as to minimize the impact of large losses under any individual Asset Class or Investment Style. - 2.
-The Trustees will seek diversification of the investment portfolio through the utilization of various Investment Styles, particularly in the equity portfolio. - C. Strategically Targeted Portfolio (Policy Index) and Asset Allocation Ranges.
+- B. Diversification. - 1.
+The investments of the Fund shall be diversified so as to minimize the impact of large losses under any individual asset class or investment style. - 2.
+The Trustees will seek diversification of the investment portfolio through the utilization of various investment styles, particularly in the equity portfolio. - C. Target Asset Allocation, Permitted Allocation Ranges, and the Policy Index.